mars0i/bali/src/LansingKremerJanssen/MiscNotes.md

 had higher yield than the subak doing the copying.
 Note that this is an "imitate the best" strategy on a network (cf.  Boyd & Richerson 1985, 2005, etc., J. McKenzie Alexander 2007).

+Janssen provided explanatory comments many of the variables owned by subaks and dams.
+See the `subaks-own` and `dams-own` statements.